-It is likely your child has been admitted to one of our intensive care units due to an illness, accident or following an operation.
-Your child may be at the point where their sedation is starting to be reduced and they are starting to wake up.
+Where a child has been admitted to one of our intensive care units due to an illness, accident or following an operation, the child may be at the point where their sedation is starting to be reduced and they are starting to wake up.

 We know that being unwell and in hospital can affect the memory and thinking of both adults and children.
 This may become more obvious as the sedation is reduced.

-You may notice that your child’s behaviour is not as you would expect.
+It may be noticed that the child’s behaviour is not as expected.
 They may also be agitated and holding a conversation may be difficult.
 At these times, parents often say: “they don’t seem like my child”.
 We know this can be very difficult for parents.

-You may find your child’s condition frightening.
+The child’s condition may be frightening.
 This state of temporary confusion is called “delirium”.

 What is delirium?